 *N.B.
 I have no involvement in any commercial (especially bicycle-related) enterprises.

-What is 'utility' cycling?
-(It is not 'recreation' and it is not 'sport').
+It is not 'recreation' and it is not 'sport'.

 Utility cycling is TRANSPORT.

-The 'inconvenient truth' about utility cycling in countries where it is prevalent
+The 'inconvenient truth' about utility cycling in countries where it is prevalent:

 Note that wherever utility cycling is prevalent: